tanawadeatharva/BharatVECTO/Documentation/User Manual/5-input-and-output-files/App.md

 ### LOG.txt
 The tabulator-separated log file saves all messages of the [Main Form's Message List](#main-form) and is located in VECTO's program directory.
 The file is restarted whenever the [Logfile Size Limit](#settings) is reached.One backup is always stored as LOG\_backup.txt.

-### License file
-The license file license.dat is located in VECTO's program directory.
-Without a valid lisence file VECTO won't run.

-It no valid license file is provided with your VECTO version please contact [vecto@jrc.ec.europa.eu](mailto:vecto@jrc.ec.europa.eu).